CaitQuigs/sample-restaurant/README.md

 * Includes an administration section to add, remove and change menu items.
 * Able to feature menu items.
 * Validates and authenticates orders.
+* Supports direct upload of images to AWS S3.

 ## Acknowledgments